aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Step 4.5: Creating a token

 To create a token, the creator must specify an associated collection.
-A token must be associated with a collection and that collection must have remaining tokens that can be minted.
-There are many attributes associated with a token, but the helper API only exposes the minimal amount required to create static content.
+A token must be associated with a collection, and that collection must have remaining tokens that can be minted.
+There are many attributes associated with a token, but the helper API exposes only the minimal amount required to create static content.

 <Tabs groupId="sdk-examples">
   <TabItem value="typescript" label="Typescript">